otel-workshop/petclinic/rum-instrumentation.md

 Let’s visit RUM to see the traces and metrics by clicking on **Hamburger Menu → RUM**.

-Click on the **App Name** to visit the fronend metrics page for that application.
+Click on the **App Name** to visit the frontend metrics page for that application.
 The in any chart (for example: **Page Load/Route Change Duration** chart), click on any URL of interest to go **Tag Spotlight** page filtered for that URL.
 You can then click on the **User Sessions** tab to visit the frontend traces for that application.
 Play around with the filters to filter down to the subset of traces you want to focus on.
 Then click on a particular User Session belonging to a specific user to examine it in more detail.

 When you drill down into a RUM trace you will see a link to APM in the spans.
 Clicking on the trace ID will take you to the corresponding APM trace for the current RUM trace.